utdata/icj-class/sass/sass-01.md

 ## Downloading, running our project

-For this project, we are starting from a "template repo", which means you will NOT CLONE it, but instead download a folder of code and then use it to create your own repo.
+For this project, we are starting from a template saved in a repo.
+We'll use a special npm package called [degit](https://www.npmjs.com/package/degit) to start our project.
+You should already have installed it globally when we did our Node setup.

+- Create a new project folder called `yourname-sass` inside your `icj` folder.
+- Open that folder in VS Code and open your terminal.
+- Run `degit utdata/icj-sass-template`.
+This should download all the files into your folder.
-- Go to the [icj-sass-refactor-template](https://github.com/utdata/icj-sass-refactor-template) repo.
+- Run `npm install` to install all the dependencies.
-- Follow the installation instructions in the README there, then return here for further instruction.
+- Run `gulp dev`.

-When you run `$ gulp` from your Terminal, two things happen:
+When you run `$ gulp dev` from your Terminal, two things happen:

 - A task compiles all the SCSS files into CSS files your browser can read.
 - A program called Browsersync launches and displays your web page in a browser window.
 It also watches your HTML and SCSS for any future changes and then reruns the Sass task and refreshes your browser so you can see your changes.

 (Sometimes errors in your SCSS might crash Gulp.
-Sometimes the error message will help you find and fix the problem, and then you can re-run `$ gulp`.)
+Sometimes the error message will help you find and fix the problem, and then you can re-run `$ gulp dev`.)

 ## The structure of the project